addyosmani/backbone-fundamentals/README.md

 <strong>Default values</strong>

-There are times when you want your model to have a set of default values (e.g. in scenario where a complete set of data isn't provided by the user).
+There are times when you want your model to have a set of default values (e.g. in a scenario where a complete set of data isn't provided by the user).
 This can be set using a property called 'defaults' in your model.

 ```javascript
 Photo = new Backbone.Model.extend({